jborean93/ansible-role-win_chocolatey_server/README.md

 * Specify the path or URL of the `chocolatey` package to configure the server's `install.ps1` script
 * Specify the maximum package size allowed on the server

+I would like to thank kkolk for the excellent blog post that helped me write this role.
+You can read the post [here](http://frostbyte.us/using-ansible-to-install-a-chocolatey-package-repository/).

 ## Requirements